Jaws (ride): History

-Eventually, Universal collaborated with Totally Fun Company, ITEC Entertainment, Intamin and Oceaneering International, who together installed an entirely new ride system and special effects to create an almost entirely new version of the ride.
-Some of the changes, which resulted in a re-design of the ride, included the replacement of two major ride scenes; the first being where Jaws bit onto the tour boat and turned it by 180-degrees (which was replaced with a Gas dock explosion scene); and the second being the finale, which was originally loosely based on the first Jaws where the skipper shot an air tank in the shark's mouth with a rifle, causing it to explode underwater (which was replaced by a finale loosely based on the ending for Jaws 2 where the shark was electrocuted after biting onto an underwater cable attached to a high-voltage barge).
-Oceaneering provided the animatronic shark for the redesigned ride, their first theme park-based project.
-The ride was then officially re-opened by Roy Scheider, Lorraine Gary and Steven Spielberg in Spring of 1993.
+Eventually, Universal collaborated with Totally Fun Company, ITEC Entertainment, Intamin, and Oceaneering International, to install an entirely new ride system with modified special effects.
+One change resulted in the first scene, where Jaws bit onto the tour boat and turned it 180 degrees, being replaced with a gas dock explosion scene.
+Another change was with the finale, which was originally based on the ending of the first film.
+Instead of simulating the firing of a rifle at an oxygen tank in the shark's mouth, the scene was replaced by one loosely based on the ending of Jaws 2, where the shark is electrocuted after biting an underwater cable attached to a high-voltage barge.
+Oceaneering provided the animatronic shark for the redesigned ride, and it was their first theme park project.
+The ride officially reopened in the Summer of 1993, and several stars were present, including Roy Scheider, Lorraine Gary and Steven Spielberg.

 On March 31, 2001, Jaws officially opened at Universal Studios Japan.
 The ride system for the attraction was developed by MTS Systems Corporation.

 Following the hurricanes that struck Central Florida in 2004, Universal was forced to temporarily close the ride in January 2005 due to the rising cost of petroleum, which was used to fuel the numerous pyrotechnical effects throughout the attraction as well as the tour boats.
 The ride finally reopened in December 2005, but was listed as "seasonal" and only open on busier days.
 This lasted until February 2007 when the ride was finally opened full-time again after numerous guest complaints.
 During the 2005 closure, several renovations were made to the ride.
 The attraction was further refurbished every year from 2008-2011.

 On December 2, 2011, Universal Orlando Resort announced that the Jaws attraction along with the entire Amity area of Universal Studios Florida would close permanently on January 2, 2012, to "make room for an exciting, NEW, experience." (the second phase of The Wizarding World of Harry Potter.)
-Severe backlash followed after the announcement.
-The attraction officially closed on January 2, 2012, at 9:00 pm with Michael Skipper aka "Skip" giving the final voyage to the last lucky group of 48 guests.
+The attraction officially closed on January 2, 2012, at 9:00 pm with Michael "Skip" Skipper giving the final voyage to the last 48 guests.
 By the next morning, the entire Amity area was walled off and completely demolished in the following months.
 The hanging shark statue from the town square remains as a tribute to the ride and can be found in the Fisherman's Wharf area of the San Francisco section of the park.
-The attraction remains open at Universal Studios Japan as well as the original tram stop at Universal Studios Hollywood.
+Other remnants of the former Amity area include a building with the text Amity Island Lobster Co. on it, a restroom building, and its accompanying sign.
+The attraction remains open at Universal Studios Japan as well as does the original tram stop at Universal Studios Hollywood.